Savsou/GetFitWit/api-wiki-docs/feature_list.md

 ### Create Workout Program

-- Logged-in users can create their workout programs' details, such as name, difficulty, type, duration and equipments.
+- Logged-in users can create their workout programs' details, such as name, difficulty, type, duration and equipment.

 ### Update Workout Program

-- Logged-in users can edit their workout programs' details, such as name, difficulty, type, duration or equipments.
+- Logged-in users can edit their workout programs' details, such as name, difficulty, type, duration or equipment.

 ### Delete Workout Program